jbolduc11/react-i-ii-review/lifecycle.md

 Use https://reactjs.org/docs/react-component.html#the-component-lifecycle and http://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/ to answer these on your own then compare answers as a group

-1. Each component has several `lifecycle methods` that you can override to do what?
+1. Each component has several lifecycle methods that you can override to do what?
+Answer: Each component has several “lifecycle methods” that you can override to run code at particular times in the process.
 2. What are the 4 categories of lifecycle methods? (these are the headings from the first link)
+Answer: mounting, updating, unmounting, and error handling
 3. What are the names of the 6 commonly used lifecycle methods? (these are in bold in the first link)
+Answer: Constructor(), render(), componentDidMount(), render(), componentDidUpdate(), componentWillUnmount()
 ### Understand

 Discuss this question in pairs if you have a 4-person group